 During the 1920s and '30s, Keith’s Theatre was part of a chain in the US that hosted Vaudeville acts.
 Among those to perform were the all-girl acrobatic troupe The Six Rockets, including Inésita’s grandmother and her sister.
 Both were from Leipzig in Germany.

 At the age of 15 (1923) Nanny Tyralla sailed for the "new world."
-She spent eight years touring the continent visiting New York's Broadway, Auburn, Niagara Falls, Atlantic City in New Jersey, Kansas City, Cuba and Canada too, even London in 1928, before heading on to San Francisco as the Six Marinelli Girls, acrobats always under chaperone!
+She spent eight years touring the continent visiting New York's Broadway, Auburn, Niagara Falls, Atlantic City in New Jersey, Kansas City, Cuba and Canada too, even London and Glasgow in 1928, acrobats always under chaperone!